-The figure below gives the pin assignments for the PMC Module PCI Pn1 Interface on the PMC BiSerial-III.
+The figure below gives the pin assignments for the PMC Module PCI Pn1 Interface on PMC-BISERIAL-6T20.
 See the User Manual for your carrier board for more information.
 Unused pins may be assigned by the specification and not needed by this design.